sudarsonhalder/Project_01_Restaurant_Website/README.md

 * [Setup](#setup)

 ## General info
-This project is built using React JS.
+This project is built using HTML and CSS.
-This application helps the user to store the daily expenses.
-Also the data is retained after the page is refreshed.
+This is a simple one page application.

 ## Screenshots
  | ![Input Page](/output-images/hotel.png)|